How to Host a Wine Tasting Party

 How much wine to serve?

-A standard tasting pour is about half the size of a regular serving, at around 2–3 ounces (75–90 ml), and a bottle of wine contains about 10 taste servings.
-You might decide to have a little leftover just in case.
-For a party of 8–10 plan on buying 2 bottles of each wine.
+A standard tasting pour is about half the size of a regular serving, at around 2–3 ounces (75–90 ml), and a bottle of wine contains about 10 tasting pours.
+Always buy a little extra; people pour heavier after the second wine.
+For a party of 8–10, plan on buying two bottles of each wine.

 Supplies